mathpn/mathpn.github.io/src/content/posts/climbing-trees-2.md

 I've drawn upon various sources instrumental to my understanding of decision trees, including books, documentation, articles, blog posts and lectures.
 Even if you understand everything, check the [references](#references): there is great content there.

+The code snippets below sometimes present partial implementation for brevity or to avoid repetition.
+Complete code is available at the [climbing trees repository](https://github.com/mathpn/climbing-trees).

 ## Defining our building blocks

 You should definitely read the first part of this series before this one as I'll use many concepts introduced there to implement the decision trees.